 Dengue patients can be get affected by other infections also.
 A dengue patient can be covid positive at the same time.
 It is possible for an individual to contract two different viral strains at the same time.

-Only small children or older people are exposed to dengue
+Only small children or older people are exposed to dengue.

 It is a misconception that children and elderly people only can get affected by dengue.
 Any age group person can be infected by dengue.
-A person having weakened immune defence can develop severe symptoms.
+A person having weakened immune defense can develop severe symptoms.

 Dengue is contagious